 Meander along the hiking, biking, and jogging trails against a backdrop of lake views.
 Head to the beach for a swim, soak up the sun, and relax over a picnic lunch.
-The kids can burn off energy at one of the playgrounds dotted about the park.
+The kids can burn off energy at one of the playgrounds dotting the park.

-You’ll find a fishing pier and a launch area for boats if you want to get onto the water.
+You’ll find a fishing pier and a launch area for boats if you want to get onto the water at Milwaukee’s most famous state park.
 Don’t miss the unique floating boardwalk where you can walk out over the water and take in panoramic city skyline views.

 RELATED: Most Popular Beaches in Milwaukee

 Lakeshore State Park also hosts various events throughout the year, including concerts, festivals, and outdoor movies.